kaltura/playkit-js/docs/events.md

 # Player Events
 The player event system uses an event target like API to register, unregister and dispatch events.
+// add one sentence about the player events purpose

 ## Overview